What Are Reversals and Refunds & How Do I Add Them?

 • Original transaction: This transaction most likely already exists in your database prior to the need for a refund.

-Presupposing that the original transaction already exists in your database, take the following steps to create the refund.
-If you still need to create the original transaction, please do that prior to following these steps:
+If the original transaction exists in your database, take the following steps to create the refund.
+If you still need to create the original transaction, please do that before following these steps:

 1. From either the entity’s record or the Register, click the hotdog menu to the far right of the transaction